[photo above with Genjo Marinello Roshi]

 In the era of Zen respectability, however – the era of Zen wine and cookies – you tell me that the people who come to your door for the first time seldom use that language.
 More likely, they tell you that what they’re looking for is to reduce stress in their lives; they want to overcome anxiety or lower their blood pressure.
 One teacher did theorize that this could be because of a contemporary shyness about talking about spiritual aspirations, a fear of being thought pretentious if one did so.

 You have also pointed out that when people first come to your centers, it isn’t usually with the intention of “joining” anything.
 If you become a Christian, for example, part of the deal is to start showing up on Sundays and gathering in prayer with others.
 But it appears that people often look at Zen less as a spiritual path than as a psychological technique.
-Several of you tell me that you hold regular introductory workshops – one place charges a $50 attendance fee – and that at times you even having waiting lists of people seeking to take part.
+Several of you tell me that you hold regular introductory workshops – one place charges a $50 attendance fee – and that at times you even have waiting lists of people seeking to take part.
 But you also tell me that you don’t expect to see most of those people more than once.
 After all they get what they want in the workshop, which is instruction in a technique.
 No doubt some of them will go back to their families and back to work and tell people that they’ve taken up Zen and how much good it’s doing them. (“Really!
 It’s dropped my blood pressure by 9 points.”)
 Some of them might buy a book – more and more likely an audio-book.
 It’s frequently been remarked that far more people have read (or listened to) a book on Zen than have ever spent any time at all at a practice center, a phenomenon that I suppose I’ve contributed to in a small way.

 The few who do stick around, even if they originally came in order to find a way of coping with stress, do, of course, acquire a more mature perspective about practice.
 And, of course, there were always those few people who come with more existential concerns about the purpose of existence or who are looking for a way of life that seems meaningful.
 Still, although these individuals can become staunch supporters of a particular sangha, they often retain a fairly narrow understanding of the scope of North American Zen.
 They assume that other Zen centers run pretty much the same as the one with which they’re familiar.
 And that’s just not the case.